LOGiCS-Project/swri-simple-uam-pipeline/setup/README_WORKER.md

 Downloads and installs OpenMETA.

   - Open admin conda env at `<repo_root>\setup`
-  - Run: `pdm run worker-setup install.openmeta`
+  - Run: `pdm run setup worker.openmeta`
   - Read instructions in terminal and hit enter when ready.
   - Follow installer prompts until done.

 ### Install Creo

+Get license information, optionally installing the license server locally.

+  - Open admin conda env at `<repo_root>\setup`
+  - Have your license information ready:
+    - Get your mac address (for generating licenses):
+      - Run: `pdm run setup mac-address`
+    - If using a local license, have the license file for the above mac address downloaded somewhere convenient.
+    - If using a license server, have the server's IP address and port at hand.
+      - You can run the license server locally by following the instructions [here](README_LICENSE.md) under "Install Flexnet Server", before continuing on.

 Downloads and installs PTC Creo 5.6.

   - Open admin conda env at `<repo_root>\setup`
-  - If using a local license file have it accessible on the target machine.
-  - Run: `pdm run worker-setup install.creo`
+  - Run: `pdm run setup worker.creo`
   - Read instructions in terminal and hit enter when ready.
   - Follow installer prompts until done.

+Fix some minor usability issues.

+  - If on Windows Server 2019 you can disable the IE Enhanced Security popups that open whenever Creo starts.
+    - Run: `pdm run setup worker.disable-ieesc`